Blog

 90@90 Video… The New Now

-Gail starts the webinar off by diving into some new buzzwords that people are becoming more familiar with.
-These words include, agile, pivot, hybrid, transition, and video.
-Each word relates to how our lifestyles are changing in order to adjust with the new now.
+Gail opened the webinar by introducing new buzzwords that have become part of everyday language, including agile, pivot, hybrid, transition, and video.
+Each reflects how our lifestyles have shifted to adjust to the “new now.”

 “As COVID-19 has changed the paradigm of the workplace, video chats have become the new face-to-face.”
-Whether its children learning through online school, or people having video calls with their co-workers, Gail explains that people are starting to adjust with how we interact face-to-face through video.
+Whether it’s children attending online school or coworkers collaborating through video calls, Gail explains that people are adapting to interacting face-to-face through virtual platforms.

 Digital Spending – Pandemic Bump

-So, what is driving the overall healthcare and pharma digital ad spending growth?
-According to eMarketer, these dollars are being spent on advertising related to COVID-19 as public health organizations and private medical institutions raised awareness around testing, safety measures, and other pandemic related information.
-The crisis also led to an influx of marketing around medical supplies, consumer adoption of telemedicine, and regional advertising for reopening doctor offices and medical clinics.
+So, what’s driving healthcare and pharma’s digital ad spending growth?
+According to eMarketer, much of it stems from COVID-19 messaging.
+Public health organizations and private medical institutions boosted advertising around testing, safety measures, and pandemic-related information.
+Marketing also surged for medical supplies, telemedicine adoption, and the reopening of doctor offices and clinics.

 US Healthcare and Pharma Digital Ad Spending Outlook

-eMarketer expects that the healthcare and pharma industry will spend $4.04 billion on display and video ads this year, up 15.7% from 2019.
-Display ad spending within the vertical is growing at a faster rate than the average across industries.
+eMarketer projects that healthcare and pharma will spend $4.04 billion on display and video ads in 2020 — a 15.7% increase from 2019.
+Growth in display ad spending is outpacing the average across industries.

-In 2021, eMarketer expects that healthcare and pharma spending on display will grow 19.7% to $4.84 billion, increasing to 43.0% of the vertical’s digital ad spending.
+Looking ahead to 2021, eMarketer anticipates healthcare and pharma display ad spending will grow 19.7% to $4.84 billion, comprising 43.0% of the sector’s total digital ad spend.

 Pandemic Bump – Video

-According to eMarketer, social networking, mobile messaging, and digital video have each seen surprisingly small gains in their total number of monthly users.
-More-niche activities such as live video and mobile gaming have performed better, adding new users at rates well ahead of early 2020 forecasts.
+While social networking, mobile messaging, and digital video have seen modest gains in monthly users, more niche activities — like live video and mobile gaming — have significantly outperformed early 2020 projections.

 Video Bump